 -

-Participants in this course will also gain access to our online education portal, which is used by instructors to share resources and class information, as well as class recordings which will be available up to 30 days after the final session.
+Participants in this course will gain access to our online education portal, which is used by instructors to share resources and class information, as well as class recordings which will be available up to 3 months after the final session.

 Prerequisites: